VertikaJain/my-javascript-projects/minesweeper-game/README.md

 ## HTML

-1. Create <div> with grid class in the body of HTML.
+1. Create div with grid class in the body of HTML.
 2. Elements will be dynamically added to this grid div using JS.
+3. Add a result heading to display Scores of player.
+4. Create a button Restart that will reload the game.

 ## CSS

 1. Create a grid layout with 10x10 boxes of 40px each, hence grid size will be 400x400px
 2. Specify the size of each box separately, using .grid div { height: 40px; width: 40px; }
+3. Align the headings & elements to the center.
+4. Make text as bold and use border for better visualization of the game's grid.

 ## JavaScript Code